scaratozzolo/MouseTools/README.md

 I created this project to help with another project found [here](https://github.com/scaratozzolo/WDWWaits).
 Some parts of the wrapper were created with that in mind.

-As I said above, this is currently a beta and not everything has been tested.
 If you notice any issues please open a new issue with a "bug" label.
 Furthermore, if you have any feature requests, open a new issue with a "feature request" label.

 This update would not have been possible without the work being done on the [themeparks package](https://github.com/cubehouse/themeparks).
 A lot of this update has inspiration taken from this.